Skip to main content

 Broiling

-There is an enormous difference in broiling with gas or dual fuel.
-Most of the gas pro ranges have an infrared broiler.
-It's a more concentrated, direct heat than a regular gas broiler.
+Most gas pro ranges have an infrared broiler, which produces more concentrated, direct heat than a regular gas broiler.

 Many commercial-style broilers are infrared, as are the sear elements in professional grills.
 Here is a video explaining how it works in a grill.